 - Listen Actively: The “inner world” of the appraiser and that of the appraised are different.
 Empathy and compassion play a crucial role here.
 Opinionated appraisals always create a sad outcome.
 We have to look at both the worlds.
 Keep time for a healthy conversation don’t hurry it.

 - Moderate the communication: Deal with one issue at a time.
 Don’t intertwine performance issues.
 Close one gate at a time.
 Start with the pleasant move to the unpleasant and end with the sweet spots.
 It gives a feeling of holistic fairness.
 A neutral entity in the room can surely help moderate.

 - State & discuss the competency behaviours demonstrated.
 Overemphasis on numbers is an incorrect method.
 The accomplishment of KPI cannot be the only basis.
-Behaviors must be shown through their intensity and frequency for the suitable reward.
+Behaviours must be shown through their intensity and frequency for a suitable reward.

 An appraisal is about the development of individuals for the coming year.
 Give and take feedback.
 Set goals and back their accomplishment with a developmental learning plan.
 Don’t make it a ritual.
 Appraisals on time go a long way.
 Not discussing an assessment frankly is the greatest “corporate sin.”

 Use the appraisal process to build great relationships.
 After all, relationships only mature when discomfort is managed in a comfortable way.